nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 The amount of quota to start out a resource allocation after approval, can be specified using an integer field in the resource allocation request form as shown above.
-The provided unit value is computed as PIs or project managers request resource quota.
+The provided unit value is computed as PI or project managers request resource quota.
 The basic unit of computational resources is defined in terms of integer value that corresponds to multiple openstack resource quotas.
 For example, 1 Unit corresponds to: